DataBiosphere/wdl-conformance-tests/README.md

 The directory containing all these tests should be passed into `--directory`.
 All the WDL files must follow the naming convention `[testname]_version_[wdl_version]`.
 For example, `example_version_1.0`, `example_version_draft-2`.

-`--remove` can be provided to delete all other WDL files that aren't the base WDL file, and `--rename` can be used to rename the base WDL file to the same name as the directory (These options are not necessary).
+`--remove` can be provided to delete all other WDL files that aren't the base WDL file, and `--rename` can be used to rename the base WDL file to the same name as the directory.
+(These options are not necessary.)

 For example, if making a new test called `basic_stdout` for all 3 versions:
 First create the directory `tests/basic_stdout`.
 Create the 3 different WDL files, one for each version, and name them appropriately